FileWave Anywhere API (v2)

 How

-Imagine it was desirable to read an already existing Inventory Query with an ID of 191.
-The below shows the Command Line API call, followed by the FileWave Anywhere API call.
+For example, to read an existing Inventory Report with an ID of 191, compare the Command Line API path with the FileWave Anywhere API path below.

 Command Line: